The best for your pet.

 Pet periodontal disease occurs commonly in adult dogs and cats.
 However, this condition is completely preventable.
 Unfortunately, signs of this disease are often not noticeable to owners until severe damage has occurred.
-Blue Star Animal Hospital provides dental exams and preventative treatment and guidance to help pet owners promote dental health for their animals.
+St. John's AAH provides dental exams and preventative treatment and guidance to help pet owners promote dental health for their animals.

 It can often be difficult for pet owners to notice signs and symptoms of gingivitis in dogs and cats as animals will often not show symptoms until the problem is severe, and even then they may hide any pain to avoid showing weakness.
 The best way to make sure that you are staying on top of these signs and symptoms is by keeping up with routine pet dental exams.